Extended Coupled Cluster approach to Twisted Graphene Layers: Materials and Methods

-Only even powers of the operators are kept in order to preserve fermion parity, and the indices of the tensors represent the quantum numbers of the system.
-Eq. \eqref{equation:ECC} is similar to the more widely used NCC expression \cite{Bartlett2009} which can be understood as a subset of this method, obtained by expanding $e^{\hat{T'}}$ to first order in $\hat{T'}$.
-In standard coupled-cluster terminology, Eq. ~\eqref{equation:ExcitationOperators} is the extended coupled cluster method at doubles truncation.
-The resulting equations for energy and particle number can be found in Appendix \ref{appendix:UndecomposedEquations}.
+where the cluster-amplitude tensors $t$ and $t'$ are fully antisymmetric in their indices.
+Equation \eqref{equation:ECC} is similar to the more widely used NCC expression, which can be understood as a subset of this method, obtained by expanding $e^{\hat{T'}}$ to first order in $\hat{T'}$.
+Hence, in standard coupled-cluster terminology Eq. ~\eqref{equation:ExcitationOperators} is the extended coupled cluster method at doubles truncation.
+The resulting equations for energy and particle number can be found in Sec. ~\ref{appendix:UndecomposedEquations}.
 These were derived with some help of the Sympy \cite{Sympy} package.